 The contradiction makes sense when you dig into it.
 Candidates don't object to AI making processes faster or more convenient.
 They object to AI making judgments about their worth without human oversight.
 The line isn't about efficiency.
 It's about dignity.

-Park eventually withdrew from three hiring processes after learning AI was conducting initial assessments.
-"I've shipped products used by millions of people.
+The behavioral response is telling.
+Glassdoor reviews increasingly mention candidates withdrawing from hiring processes after learning AI conducts initial assessments.
+The sentiment, captured in one viral LinkedIn post: "I've shipped products used by millions of people.
 I'm not going to let some algorithm decide whether I'm 'good enough' to talk to a human.
 If that's how a company treats candidates, I don't want to work there anyway."

 What Transparency Actually Looks Like